 Zovatto holds a Ph.D. in International Law from the Complutense University of Madrid, Spain; a Ph.D. in Government and Public Administration from the Ortega and Gasset University Institute of Research and Complutense University; an M.A. in Public Administration from the Harvard Kennedy School of Government; a Master's degree in International Studies from the Diplomatic School of the Ministry of Foreign Affairs of Spain; and a Master's in Human Rights from Complutense University.
 Additionally, he earned a BA in Law from the National University of Cordoba, Argentina.

-Dr. Zovatto is a political analyst for various Latin American publications in Political Sciences, as well as of CNN en Español, and UNIVISION ; an international speaker and visiting professor at universities in Latin America, Europe and North America; a consultant for international organizations and agencies, and an advisor to numerous Latin American governments, as well as a member of editorial boards of prestigious political journals.
+In addition, Zovatto serves as a political analyst for several Latin American media organizations, including CNN en Español and Univision.
+He is also an international speaker and visiting professor at universities across Latin America, Europe, and North America.
+Additionally, he acts as a consultant for international organizations and agencies and holds positions on the editorial boards of several political journals.

 Sahd Jorge, Zovatto Daniel, Rojas Diego, (2024) "Latin America Political Risks 2024", Centro de Estudios Internacionales, Universidad Católica de Chile, Santiago de Chile.